Anirudh-Narra/HR-Dataset-Analysis-and-Employee-Attrition-Prediction/readme.md

 - Classification reports for precision, recall, and F1-score.
 - ROC curves and AUC scores for performance comparison.

-## Results

-- **Random Forest Classifier**: Achieved the highest accuracy.
-- Detailed classification reports and ROC curves for all models.

 ## Installation

 To run this project, you'll need the following libraries: